Transition pathways connecting crystals and quasicrystals: Models and Results

+The phase diagram shown in Fig.~\ref{fig:1}\emph{F} is the mean-field phase diagram of the LP model in 2D with $q=2\cos \frac{\pi}{12}$.
+Fluctuations could have important effects on the thermodynamics of the model system.
+However, we are not aware of any systematic examination of the fluctuation effects on the LP model, and a relevant study might be fluctuation effects on the Landau--Brasovskii model \cite{brazovskii1975phase, swift1977hydrodynamic}.
+We would leave the fluctuation effects on the LP model for possible future study.

-While a stable state, corresponding to a local minimum of the free-energy functional, could be calculated by gradient descent algorithms with proper initial configurations, finding a transition state is much more difficult because it does not correspond to a local minimum.
-Moreover, multiple zero eigenvalues of its Hessian $D^2 {\cal F}(\phi)$ could lead to the degeneracy of transition states.
-The problem is further complicated by the fact that there is no {\it a priori} knowledge of the transition states.
+\paragraph{HiSD Method} While a stable phase, corresponding to a local minimum of the free-energy functional Eq.~\ref{eqn:lp}, can be calculated by gradient descent algorithms with proper initial configurations, finding a transition state is much more difficult because it does not correspond to a local minimum.
+Moreover, multiple zero eigenvalues of its Hessian $D^2 {\cal F}(\phi)$ at stationary points could lead to the degeneracy of transition states.
+The problem is further complicated by the fact that there is no a priori knowledge of the transition states.
 Most of the existing methods for solving nonlinear equations, such as homotopy methods \cite{chen2004search, mehta2011finding, hao2014bootstrapping} and deflation techniques \cite{brow1971deflation, farrell2015deflation}, are inefficient for this degenerate problem because of superabundant solutions from arbitrary translation.
-The string method \cite{weinan2002string, du2009constrained} requires a good initial path connecting the initial and final states.
-Because there is no obvious epitaxial relation between the crystals and quasicrystals, a direct interpolation between the initial and final states cannot lead to the MEP.
-Similarly, surface-walking methods for searching index-1 saddle points, such as gentlest ascent dynamics \cite{weinan2011gentlest} and dimer-type methods \cite{zhang2016optimization}, are also not capable of computing the transition states of QC from metastable states because the eigenvectors with zero eigenvalues for the metastable states would be mistaken as the ascent direction, leading to a failure of climbing out of the basin.
+Surface-walking methods for searching index-1 saddle points, such as the gentlest ascent dynamics \cite{weinan2011gentlest} and dimer-type methods \cite{zhang2016optimization}, are also not capable of computing the transition states from metastable ordered states in the current problem because the eigenvectors with zero eigenvalues of the metastable state would be mistaken as the ascent direction, leading to a failure of escaping the basin of attraction.
+On the other hand, the string method \cite{weinan2002string, du2009constrained} with suitable initializations connecting initial and final states could relax to the MEPs.
+However, finding initial guesses for a string that is suitable for a particular MEP is not straightforward.
+In particular, it is quite difficult in the current problem due to the fact that there are no obvious epitaxial relations between crystals and quasicrystals.
+Furthermore, in order to obtain the accurate critical nucleus and MEP, the string method needs a sufficient number of nodes because the critical nucleus is close to the initial metastable state, which could lead to a large increase of the computational cost.
+The climbing string method \cite{ren2013climbing} could overcome such difficulty and reduce the computational cost by calculating the half of the MEP from the initial state to the transition state.
+However, the climbing string method cannot easily climb out of the basin of attraction because of multiple zero eigenvalues of the initial state.